Go to Page Section:

 According to the Bureau of Labor Statistics, there are not going to be many more new jobs for judges in the future.

-In order to become a judge a person has to be elected to the position or appointed.
+To become a judge, a person has to be elected to the position or appointed.

 A person who is appointed to a federal judge position will be provided with training from the Federal Judicial Center.